 As for SQL Injection (SQLi) vulnerabilities, the increase was of an astonishing 535.12%, jumping from 94 in 2016 to 503 in 2017 (Figure 3).

-These examples show a growing trend for two of the most important threats to Web Application Security in the OWASP Top Ten 2017, a widely-known security awareness document with ranking of the most critical risks for web applications.
+These examples show a growing trend for two of the most critical threats to Web Application Security in the OWASP Top Ten 2017, a widely-known security awareness document with the ranking of the most critical risks for web applications.